-Citigroup Global Markets Limited (the "Sole Bookrunner & Lead Manager") and First Financial Brokerage House Ltd. (the "Co-Manager" and together with the Sole Bookrunner & Lead Manager, the "Managers") have, pursuant to a Subscription Agreement dated 27 July 2018 (the "Subscription Agreement"), jointly and severally agreed with the Issuer, subject to the satisfaction of certain conditions, to subscribe the Bonds at 100 per cent. of their principal amount less commissions (plus 33 days' accrued interest in respect of the period from (and including) 28 June 2018 to (but excluding) the Issue Date).
+Citigroup Global Markets Limited (the "Sole Bookrunner & Lead Manager") and First Financial Brokerage House Ltd. (the "Co-Manager" and together with the Sole Bookrunner & Lead Manager, the "Managers") have, pursuant to a Subscription Agreement dated 26 June 2018 (the "Subscription Agreement"), jointly and severally agreed with the Issuer, subject to the satisfaction of certain conditions, to subscribe the Bonds at 100.00 per cent. of their principal amount less commissions plus accrued interest, if any.
 The Issuer has agreed to pay to the Managers commissions and certain costs and expenses incurred by the Managers in connection with the issue of the Bonds.
 The Subscription Agreement entitles the Managers to terminate it in certain circumstances prior to payment being made to the Issuer.
-The yield of the Bonds is 3.499 per cent. on an annual basis.
-The yield is calculated as at 31 July 2018 on the basis of the issue price.
+The yield of the Bonds is 3.500 per cent. on an annual basis.
+The yield is calculated as at 28 June 2018 on the basis of the issue price.
 It is not an indication of future yield.